brucestull/kitten-corner/README.md

 # Kitten Corner - Package

-Django application package to import and use in 'kats' project.
+Django application package to import and use in [Kats](https://github.com/brucestull/kats) project.
-# kitten-corner